dchege711/programming_challenges/advent-of-code/2021/src/BinaryDiagnostic/03-binary-diagnostic.md

 valid Haskell.
 I should spend more time thinking through my approach before I rush into coding it.

+Several folks in {{% cite rHaskellAoC2021Day03 %}} use {{% cite
+Data.List.transpose %}} when calculating `mostCommonBits`.
+This is quite convenient as the data for the i-th bit position is all in the same array!

 ### Structure of the Solution to Part II

 The recursive nature gave me problems.
 I wonder how others did it.
 My